Portuguese Angola

-Portuguese Angola refers to Angola during the historic period when it was a territory under Portuguese rule in southwestern Africa.
-In the same context, it was known until 1951 as Portuguese West Africa (officially the State of West Africa).
+In southwestern Africa, Portuguese Angola was a historical colony of the Portuguese Empire (1575–1951), the overseas province Portuguese West Africa of Estado Novo Portugal (1951–1972), and the State of Angola of the Portuguese Empire (1972–1975).
+The People's Republic of Angola became independent in 1975 until 1992, when the country officially changed to the "Republic of Angola" as a multi-party democratic republic.
+Brazil was the first country to recognize Angola's independence.

-Initially ruling along the coast and engaging in military conflicts with the Kingdom of Kongo, in the 18th century Portugal gradually managed to colonise the interior Highlands.
-However, full control of the entire territory was not achieved until the beginning of the 20th century, when agreements with other European powers during the Scramble for Africa fixed the colony's interior borders.
-On 11 June 1951, the status was upgraded to Overseas Province of Angola and finally in 1973, State of Angola.
-In 1975, Portuguese Angola became the independent People's Republic of Angola.
+In the 16th and 17th century, Portugal ruled along the coast and engaged in military conflicts with the Kingdom of Kongo, but in the 18th century, Portugal gradually managed to colonise the interior highlands.
+Other polities in the region included the Kingdom of Ndongo, Kingdom of Lunda, and Mbunda Kingdom.
+Full control of the entire territory was not achieved until the beginning of the 20th century, when agreements with other European powers during the Scramble for Africa fixed the colony's interior borders.

 History

 The history of Portuguese presence on the territory of contemporary Angola lasted from the arrival of the explorer Diogo Cão in 1484 until the decolonization of the territory in November 1975.
-During these five centuries, several entirely different situations have to be distinguished.
+Over these five centuries, several different situations existed.